What the Master Locksmith Association Means to Me

 The benefits of becoming an MLA Member (before qualification)

-I have been a Master Locksmith Association Member since I started my apprenticeship with Woodside Locksmiths.
+I have been a member of The Master Locksmiths Association since I started my apprenticeship with Woodside Locksmiths.

 The benefits were obvious to me as soon as I joined;